No, I don't mean Bobby Orr. Last I heard, he's fine.

 At any rate, the Wings completed the 8-game sweep, and Gordie Howe finally got to be on the ice to receive the Stanley Cup with his teammates.
 Only once more, in the 2-round structure of the Playoffs before the 1967 expansion, would a team go 8-0 in the Playoffs: The 1960 Canadiens.

-Abel retired after that 1952 Cup, but Alex Delvecchio was ready to step in at center, and the name "Production Line" continued through 1957, when Lindsay was traded.
 The Wings lost in the Semifinals in 1953, but beat the Canadiens in the Finals in 1954 and 1955, making it 4 Cups in 6 years.
 In addition to Howe, Lindsay, Abel and Delvecchio, defensemen Leonard "Red" Kelly and Marcel Pronovost, and goaltender Terry Sawchuk, would all make the Hockey Hall of Fame.
-They couldn't make it 3 straight in 1956, losing the Finals to the Canadiens, who began a streak of 5 straight Cups.
+In other words, the Wings could field an entire starting lineup of future Hall-of-Famers.
+They couldn't make it 3 straight Cups in 1956, losing the Finals to the Canadiens, who began a streak of 5 straight Cups.